United States Capitol: 18th century

 The term "Capitol" (from Latin Capitolium) originally denoted the Capitoline Hill in Rome and the Temple of Jupiter that stood on its summit.
 The Roman Capitol was sometimes misconceived of as a meeting place for senators, and this led the term to be applied to legislative buildings; the first such building was the Williamsburg Capitol in Virginia.
 Thomas Jefferson had sat here as a member of the House of Burgesses, and it was he who applied the name "Capitol" to what on L'Enfant's plan had been called the "Congress House".
 "Capitol" has since become a general term for government buildings, especially in the United States.
-It is often confused with "capital"; one, however, denotes a building or complex of buildings, while the other denotes a city.
+It is often confused with "capital"; the former, however, denotes a building or complex of buildings, while the latter denotes a city.

 L'Enfant secured the lease of quarries at Wigginton Island and along Aquia Creek in Virginia for use in the foundations and outer walls of the Capitol in November 1791.
 Surveying was under way soon after the Jefferson conference plan for the Capitol was accepted.
 On September 18, 1793, President Washington, along with eight other Freemasons dressed in masonic regalia, laid the cornerstone, which was made by silversmith Caleb Bentley.

 In early 1792, after Pierre L'Enfant was dismissed from the federal city project, Jefferson proposed a design competition to solicit designs for the Capitol and the "President's House", and set a four-month deadline.
 The prize for the competition was $500 and a lot in the Federal City.
 At least ten individuals submitted designs for the Capitol; however the drawings were regarded as crude and amateurish, reflecting the level of architectural skill present in the United States at the time.

 The most promising of the submissions was by Stephen Hallet, a trained French architect who was a draftsman to Pierre L'Enfant on the city plan.
 However, Hallet's designs were overly fancy, with too much French influence, and were deemed too costly.

 However, the design did incorporate the concept for a "great circular room and dome" which had originated with L'Enfant.
 John Trumbull was given a tour of "Jenkins Hill" by L'Enfant himself and confirmed this in his autobiography years later.